Drew's Angel Creek 50

 Celebrate!
 Post-race BBQ, Awards, & Soak at Chena Hot Springs

-This 50-mile point-to-point race traverses boreal forest trails and tundra ridge lines near Fairbanks, Alaska.
-It starts at Twin Bears Camp and finishes at Chena Hot Springs Resort.
-The course is roughly a 50/50 mix of hard packed trail with good footing and technical sections, mostly along ridgelines, that will challenge even the more experienced trail runners.
-The course features 12,600 feet of elevation gain and 12,000 feet of elevation loss.
+These 50-mile and 50K point-to-point races traverse boreal forest trails and tundra ridge lines near Fairbanks, Alaska.
+These races start at Twin Bears Camp or Angel Rocks Trailhead and finish at Chena Hot Springs Resort.
+The courses are roughly a 50/50 mix of hard packed trail with good footing and technical sections, mostly along ridge lines, that will challenge even the more experienced trail runners.
+The 50 mile course features 12,600 feet of elevation gain and 12,000 feet of elevation loss.

-Registration for the second annual Angel Creek 50 Miler will open January 1st, 2016.
-This year registration will be completed through Ultrasignup.
-Follow the link here to sign up.
-Register early as prices will go up and this year's race is limited to 75 runners. ...
+Registration for the third annual Angel Creek 50 Miler will open January 1st, 2017!
+This year registration will again be completed through Ultrasignup.
+No changes will be made to the entry fee this year.
+Remember to register early as prices will go up.
+This year's...

 What Racers are Saying...